rafaeelaudibert/rafaeelaudibert/README.md

     </a>
 </p>

-Hey, my name is Rafael and I'm a 24 years old Brazilian 🇧🇷 __backend developer__, based half of the time in __Porto Alegre, Brazil__ 🤠, half of the time through the world 🗺️.
+Hey, my name is Rafael and I'm a 25-year-old Brazilian 🇧🇷 __backend developer__, based half of the time in __Porto Alegre, Brazil__ 🤠, half of the time around the world 🗺️.

-I love learning about new techs, being a heavy Medium and HN reader.
+I love learning about new tech - I consider myself an avid HN reader.
 I also really enjoy competitive programming and solving problems on a daily basis 👨‍💻.

 You should definitely take a look at my Github projects 💻, [check them out](https://github.com/rafaeelaudibert?tab=repositories)!